Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

 When you are in a Supreme Court proceeding, the court usually has 5 Judges.
 You will have at least 2 permanent Judges to decide if you should have an oral hearing or just written submissions.
 They can also decide if you can appeal to the court.
-When a single permanent Judge is acting as the court, they can make orders or give directions in certain situations, like when a proceeding is referred to them under section 164A or section 164B(2).
-They can also hear and determine an application for leave to appeal against an order made under section 164B(2)(a).
-The Judge's decision is an important part of the court process.
-The Supreme Court's judgment can be delivered in different ways, depending on the rules made under section 148.
-This means the court has some flexibility in how it makes its decisions.
-You should know that this section is subject to sections 82(1) and 84(1), which are other parts of the law.
+When a single permanent Judge is acting as the court, they can make orders or give directions under section 164B(2) for a proceeding referred by section 164A.
+They can also hear and decide if you can appeal against an order made under section 164B(2)(a).
+The court's judgment can be delivered in a way decided by rules made under section 148.
+This is subject to sections 82(1) and 84(1).
+You should look at these sections to understand how they apply.
+The rules about how the court works are important to follow.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.